The Blind Foundation Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 The Board may have up to eleven directors.
 Our voting members elect nine of them and the remaining two directors may be co-opted to the Board for their specific skills or experience.
 Directors serve for a term of three years.

-Richard Hoskin, Board Chair
+Rick Hoskin, Board Chair

 Fraser joined the Board in November 2017 and has been registered as a member of the Foundation for the past 22 years.
 He has an under-graduate degree in bio-sciences and a post-graduate honours degree in business.
 Fraser has spent 20 years in not-for-profit marketing including nine years with the Blind Foundation.
-He also was President of Retina New Zealand for nine years and holds management committee membership with its parent body, Retina International.
+He also was President of Retina New Zealand for nine years and also held management committee membership with its parent body, Retina International.

-Audit and Risk Committee, Governance Committee and Chief Executive Performance Review Committee.
+Audit and Risk Committee and Governance Committee.

-Keith is now entering his third term on the Board having been first elected in November 2010.
+Keith is on his third term on the Board having been first elected in November 2010.
 He is a Chartered Accountant, now living in Tauranga with his family.
 Keith has a keen interest in education, having held executive positions on two schools’ Board of Trustees.
 Keith’s adult daughter has had low vision since birth.
 He is also a member of the Institute of Directors.

-Chair, Audit & Risk Committee
+Chair, Audit & Risk Committee.

 Deborah joined the Board for the first time in November 2017 as the fourth-placed candidate in the 2017 Board elections filling the casual vacancy created by the dis-establishment of the Associate Director seat following the adoption of the 2017 Constitution.
 Deborah is the Chief Executive of Auckland Eye, understanding the importance of working in partnership with the Foundation to ensure patients get the very best of care and support when its doctors are unable to offer any solutions to restore or improve sight.
 Deborah is a Board Member for Health Informatics New Zealand and is passionate about e-health with a keen interest in governance and organisational leadership.

-Peter Hoskin joined the Board for the first time in November 2012 and was re-elected in 2015.
+Peter Hoskin joined the Board for the first time in November 2012 and was re-elected in 2015 and 2018.
 Peter has been a Blind Foundation client since he was nine-years-old.
 He studied law at Auckland University, worked at Russell McVeagh, an Auckland firm of solicitors, and also set up his own practice.
 After 27 years in one career, it was time for a change so Peter sold his practice and today manages an investment portfolio.
 He also plays and writes music and helps raise two teenage sons.
 Peter is a member of the Institute of Directors.

-Chair, Policy Committee and Audit & Risk Committee.
+Audit & Risk Committee and Policy Committee.

 Clive was elected to the Board in November 2016 although this is not his first time on the Board, having served on it from 1991 to 1995.
 Blind since birth, Clive has spent much of his personal life working on behalf of blind and low vision people and was President of Blind Citizens New Zealand for a total of thirteen years.